 The American Civil Liberties Union also points out that the rate of success for these cameras does not justify infringing the privacy rights of millions of drivers.
 For example, in the state of Maryland, out of 1 million plates scanned only 47 were found to be linked to outstanding crimes.
 That is a success rate of 0.005%.
 Many do not believe it is fair to keep data of where everyone is going, whether it’s to a doctor’s office or a place of worship, on what days and at which times for such low success rates.
 Information police departments previously needed warrants to capture is now being pieced together with information from these cameras, which do not require search warrants to use.

 If you are facing a DUI or another criminal charge in Palm Beach, Florida, Brian P. Gabriel at The Law Office of Gabriel & Gabriel is the tenacious attorney you need on your side.
-With over 30 years of experience we are your source for legal defense in the area of criminal justice.
+With over 30 years of experience Mr. Gabriel is your source for legal defense in the area of criminal justice.
 Call 561-622-5575 for your free consultation today.